HannaMao/hannamao.github.io/_pages/about.md

 I love climbing, hiking, swimming, and would love to learn painting and piano when I have more time.

+## Recent News
+* 2020/05: I defended my PhD dissertation titled as Knowledge-guided Machine Learning for Spatiotemporal Environmental Data Analysis.
+* 2020/01: I was invited as a panelist to the CSCE 181 Internship Panel at Texas A&M University.
+* 2019/11: I will be joining Facebook Seattle as a Research Scientist in Machine Learning in 2020.
+* 2019/09: I was invited as a panelist to the CSCE 181 Internship Panel at Texas A&M University.
+* 2019/08: I finished my internship at Pinterest on Shopping Ads Quality team.

 ## Research Projects
 <img align="left" width="250" height="250" src="/images/Fig22.png" hspace="20" vspace="50">
 Gap Filling of High- Resolution Soil Moisture for SMAP/Sentinel-1: A Two-layer Machine Learning-based Framework<br/>